edrlab/thorium-reader-doc/content.en/210_reading/211_moving.md

 Information

-Each EPUB publication should include a guide to all major benchmarks.
-The titles of the benchmarks are at the discretion of the publisher choice, but the nature of each benchmark must be identified according to a semantic vocabulary.
+Each EPUB publication should include a guide to all major landmarks.
+The titles of the landmarks are at the discretion of the publisher choice, but the nature of each landmark must be identified according to a semantic vocabulary.
 The main ones are:

 * Main text (bodymatter)